dorny/paths-filter/README.md

 3. For each filter rule it checks if there is any matching file
 4. Output variables are set

-## Difference from related projects:
+## Difference from similar projects:

 - [Has Changed Path](https://github.com/MarceloPrado/has-changed-path)
   - detects changes from previous commit